stephantul/tokenizer-decasing/README.md

 1. Users don't tend to care much about case.
 Many users will type "apple" and expect to find the company "Apple".
 We model case consistently, but case is _used_ inconsistently.
 2. Setting aside affect (e.g., using upper-case to denote anger), casing is a marginal semantic phenomenon.
 There are very few cases in which cased tokens really change the meaning of a sentence.
 3. Cased tokens take up a lot of space.
 The ModernBERT tokenizer, for example consists of 25% cased tokens.
 This leads to weird segmentations: e.g., `"humph" -> ["hum", "ph]` but `"Humph" -> ["Humph"]`.
 Why is `Humph` a token?
-4. Uncased tokenizers tend to perform slightly better on benchmarks
-5. Decased tokenizers generate fewer tokens per sequence
+4. Decased tokenizers generate fewer tokens per sequence

 # Author